Retire in Croatia

 When we asked people living in Croatia what life is like and how people spend their time, they said:

 "Living in Croatia as an expat or digital nomad can be an incredibly rewarding experience.
 The country is known for its stunning natural beauty, with its rugged coastline, lush forests, and picturesque islands.
 Expats and digital nomads can enjoy a relaxed lifestyle, with plenty of opportunities to explore the country's culture and history.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The locals are friendly and welcoming, and the country is well-connected with the rest of Europe, making it easy to travel to other countries.
-With its stunning scenery, vibrant culture, and affordable cost of living, Croatia is an ideal destination for expats and digital nomads," explained a retiree in Croatia.
+With its stunning scenery, vibrant culture, and affordable cost of living, Croatia is an ideal destination for expats and digital nomads," said a retiree who moved to Croatia.

 What do I need to know before retiring in Croatia?